kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ![logo](../images/docker.png)

-The release of Docker Engine v1.12 introduced swarm mode for creating and managing a cluster of Docker Engines which is referred to as a swarm.
+The release of Docker Engine v1.12 introduced swarm mode for creating and managing a cluster of Docker Engines (a swarm).
 This replaces Docker Swarm which was previously a separate application.

-A Swarm is a collection (cluster) of nodes running Docker Engine following a decentralized design where services can be deployed.
+A Swarm is a collection (cluster) of nodes running Docker Engine and following a decentralized design where services can be deployed.
 Swarm mode includes scaling, service discovery, desired state, and many other features.
 For an overview of Swarm mode see: https://docs.docker.com/engine/swarm/

-By using our plugin for Docker Machine, users can create a Docker swarm on CenturyLink Cloud by running a small number of Docker Machine commands to create the nodes.
-Thus allowing for the ability to run the Docker CLI commands required to create the swarm by setting the machine context using Docker Machine.
+By using CenturyLink's plugin for Docker Machine, users can create a Docker swarm on CenturyLink Cloud by running a small number of Docker Machine commands to create the nodes.
+This enables the ability to run the Docker CLI commands required to create the swarm by setting the machine context using Docker Machine.

 ### Prerequisites